slarmoo/.github/profile/essentials/editors/editors.md

 ![LiveServer install](essentialsLiveServerInstall.png)

 Congratulations!
-You have joined the 28 million other users already enjoying this extension.
+You have joined the 38 million other users already enjoying this extension.
 You can test it by opening VS Code, creating a new file named `index.html` and pasting `<h1>hello<h1>` into the file.
 Then save the file and press the `Go Live` button.
 This will launch your browser and display the rendered `index.html` file.
 If you make changes to your file and save it, the browser will automatically be updated to display your changes.

 ### GitLens

-The basic support that VS Code offers for working with `git` is sufficient for most tasks, but if you really want to unleash the power of git, consider installing the `GitLens` extension.
+The basic support that VS Code offers for working with Git is sufficient for most tasks, but if you really want to unleash the power of git, consider installing the `GitLens` extension.
 It makes reviewing the commit history, stashing, merging, and comparing so much easier.
-With over 18 million users, you might enjoy joining the party.
+With over 25 million users, you might enjoy joining the party.

 ## VI